BalashovAD/parsecpp/README.md

 #### LazyCached

 Make one instance of recursive parser in preparing time.
-It's much faster way to make recursive parsers.
+It's a much faster way to make recursive parsers.
 But result parser (`Parser'<T>`) must be pure (doesn't have mutable states inside), and allow to be called recursively for one instance.
 Also, because `LazyCached` type dependence on `Fn` that dependence on `Parser<T>`,